 Leases typically last 4 to 5 years (or 48-60 months as this is written by lease providers) which is stipulated in the contract.
 Usually there is also a clause allowing cancellation if the leaser has a change in circumstances.

-There are shorter term leases offered on second hand cars from around 24 months.
+You can also lease a second hand car.
 This is referred to as “occasion” leasing by the Dutch.
 The cheapest occasion leases often aren’t that much lower in price than leasing a new car but there are some occasion deals included below.
+Occasion leases can sometimes be shorter contracts than a new car lease.

 The contract also will stipulate the distance that can be driven over the course of the lease, and is typically stated per year.
 For example, a 60 month lease (5 years) with 10,000 km a year means the leaser can drive 50,000 km over the course of the 5 year contract with no additional charge.
 A fee is then charged for excess mileage which can be costly.